Monkey Mia’s Best Eco-Tours and Experiences for Nature Lovers

 One of Shark Bay’s natural wonders is Hamelin Pool, home to some of the oldest living things on Earth – stromatolites.
 These living fossils will give you an insight into the history of life on the planet, dating back over 3.5 billion years.
 A visit to Hamelin Pool is a chance to walk along boardwalks above these ancient structures and learn about their importance in the evolution of life.
 As a UNESCO World Heritage site, the area is protected so future generations can see these natural wonders.

-See also Top Wineries to Visit in Yarra Valley
+See also Gourmet Cheese and Wine Pairing Experiences in Yarra Valley

 Ocean Park Aquarium and Conservation Education